-The Open House movement, which began in London in 1992, showcases outstanding architecture and encourages people to explore and understand the value of a well-designed built environment—all for free.
+The global Open House movement, which began in London in 1992, showcases outstanding architecture and encourages people to explore and understand the value of a well-designed built environment, entering buildings — or parts of buildings — not usually open to the public, for free.

-The Open House model provides a significant opportunity for Brisbane and regional cities to showcase their history and architecture, while enhancing the tourist experience.
+The Open House model provides a significant opportunity for Brisbane and regional cities to showcase their history and architecture, while enhancing the tourist experience and appreciation of heritage.

-At Brisbane Open House — a free-of-charge event held annually in conjunction with World Architecture Day — selected buildings are opened for the public with guided and self-guided tours to encourage visitors to engage with Brisbane's built environment.
+At Brisbane Open House — a free public festival, held annually in conjunction with World Architecture Day — selected buildings are opened for the public with guided and self-guided tours to encourage visitors to engage with Brisbane's built environment.

-Support from locals and visitors have seen the event grow steadily.
-More than 220 buildings across Brisbane have been opened through the event and more than 350,000 people have attended.
 Heritage buildings’ popularity grows annually.
-In 2017, 14 of the 17 most visited buildings were entered in the Queensland Heritage Register.
+In 2019, 17 of the 25 most visited buildings were entered in the Queensland Heritage Register.